About H.E. Bates

 Takes long ‘midnight walks’ across the fields, sees a candle burning in a window and has an idea for a story about two sisters.

-Madge lives two streets away.
-She left school at 14 and is working in a boot and shoe factory.
-Their friends have set them up to meet; she is 15, he is 19.
+Madge lives two streets away from Bert; she left school at 14 and is working in a boot and shoe factory.

 They fall in love, spend the summer cycling, walking, picnicking and watching fox cubs play.

-(Madge drawn by John Ward, from The Vanished World)
+Madge drawn by John Ward, from The Vanished World

 Image 31 03 2021 at 12 32